kschuler/psychopy-tutorial/day-1.md

 > We want to create an artificial language learning experiment, which consists of an exposure phase, a production test, and a rating test.
 In the exposure phase, we want to expose participants to sentences while they see a corresponding picture.
 In the production test, we want participants to hear a singular sentence paired with the corresponding picture and then be asked to provide the plural sentences when viewing the plural image.
 In the rating test, we want participants see a picture and hear a test sentence, and then rate on a scale from 1 to 5 whether they think that sentence matches the picture.
 We want to make sure we collect some information from the participant, like their participant id number, gender, and what language condition they will participate in.
 >
-> Plan and storyboard this experiment, then create dialog box and the exposure phase.
-(Production and rating tests will be completed later in the week.)
+> Plan and storyboard this experiment, then create the dialog box and the exposure phase.
+(Note: production and rating tests will be completed later in the week.)

 -	Experiment creation always begins with planning and storyboarding.
 You should make sure you know exactly what you want to do in your experiment before you begin.
 What stimuli you’ll use, what your conditions will be, exactly what subjects should see and hear – even down to exactly where on the screen you want things to appear.